BlueBrain/BluePyEModel/README.md

 Note that this package only covers e-model building based on patch-clamp data and that it relies solely on the [NEURON](https://www.neuron.yale.edu/neuron/) simulator.

+## Citation

+When you use the BluePyEModel software or method for your research, we ask you to cite the following publication (this includes poster presentations):

 ## Installation

 To use BluePyEModel you will first need to install NEURON with Python support on your machine.